-- 32. (a) The Registrar may where practicalities require the progressive application of a specific section of this Notice, exempt any insurer from that section for a specified period on specific conditions. - (b) A delay or exemption in terms of paragraph (a) may apply to insurers generally or be limited in application to particular kinds or types of insurers.
+- 30. (a) The Registrar may where practicalities require the progressive application of a specific section of this Notice, exempt any insurer from that section for a specified period on specific conditions. - (b) An exemption in terms of paragraph (a) may apply to a specific insurer, insurers generally or be limited in application to particular kinds or types of insurers.